NJIT-WIS/project-management-github-activity/README.md

 6. How to use Git efficiently [1]
 7. How to program with PHP[1]
 8. How to program using JavaScript [1]
+9. How to host a website without Github Pages[1]

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL
 Add your ssh public key to github - See video